btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Overview
 After deploying BTCPay Server, you may want to experiment with an innovative second-layer payment system built on top of Bitcoin protocol - the [Lightning Network](https://en.bitcoin.it/wiki/Lightning_Network).

-This guide will show you how to set up your Lightning Network (LN) node in BTCPay and guide you through the basics.
+This guide will show you how to set up your Lightning Network (LN) node in BTCPay Server and guide you through the basics.

-BTCPay currently offers three implementations of the Lightning Network:
+BTCPay Server currently offers three implementations of the Lightning Network:
 * [LND](https://github.com/lightningnetwork/lnd)
 * [Core Lightning (CLN)](https://github.com/ElementsProject/lightning) (formerly c-lightning)
 * [eclair](https://github.com/ACINQ/eclair)

 ::: danger
-**Before you proceed, please understand that the Lightning Network is still in the experimental stage.
+Before you proceed, please understand that the Lightning Network is still in the experimental stage.
 Using the Lightning Network can put your money at risk.
-Do not use more than you can afford to lose.**
+Do not use more than you can afford to lose.
 :::

 Take time to familiarize yourself with the risks associated with using the Lightning Network.

-If you choose to run the internal Lightning Node in BTCPay, consider:
+If you choose to run the internal Lightning Node in BTCPay Server, consider:
 1. Any lightning network node operates at 2 levels: **on-chain** and **off-chain**.
 2. The LN implementation of choice will create an on-chain hot wallet that will be used to fund the off-chain payment channels.
 3. Make sure you back up the **on-chain** hot wallet seed (see below instructions for the individual implementations).